Fish and Wildlife Service, Interior.

 Cave of the Domes is the only cave in Grand Canyon National Park for which visitation is allowed.
 It is unknown whether recreation is modifying or destroying the Grand Canyon cave pseudoscorpion's habitat.
 A report from the Grand Canyon National Park (Western Speleological Institute 1954, pp. 1-2) stated that the cave has been badly vandalized and floor deposits have been marred by trampling.
 However, it is unknown if this damage affects the pseudoscorpion's habitat because that habitat is unknown.
 We note that vandalism and trampling have been identified as potential threats to other pseudoscorpion species, such as the Empire cave pseudoscorpion (Microcreagris imperialis) (Muchmore and Cokendolpher 1995, pp. 174-175) and the Tooth cave pseudoscorpion (Tartarocreagris texana) (Service 1994, pp. 62-63).
 If the Grand Canyon cave pseudoscorpion occupies packrat middens, as do other pseudoscorpions in the genus Archeolarca, then recreational foot traffic may be a discountable impact; however, we are lacking sufficient information on the habitat for this species.
 As such, we are unable to determine if recreational activity is affecting the Grand Canyon cave pseudoscorpion or its habitat.

-In summary, given the paucity of biological information regarding the Grand Canyon cave pseudoscorpion and its habitat, we cannot determine or conclude that habitat degradation due to groundwater pollution or recreational activities in the Cave of the Domes is a threat to the species now or in the foreseeable future.
+In summary, given the paucity of biological information regarding the Grand Canyon cave pseudoscorpion and its habitat, we cannot determine or Start Printed Page 42657conclude that habitat degradation due to groundwater pollution or recreational activities in the Cave of the Domes is a threat to the species now or in the foreseeable future.

 Factor B. Overutilization for Commercial, Recreational, Scientific, or Educational Purposes